9 Best No-Smudge Pens for Note Taking (2020 Review)

 - Best No-Smudge Pens for Note Taking

-- Best No-Smudge Pen for Note Taking: Pentel R.S.V.P.
+- 4. Most Budget-Friendly: Pentel R.S.V.P.
 Ballpoint Stick Pen

-- Best Ultra-Fine Pen for Note Taking: Pilot Razor Point II Fine Line Marker
+- 6. Best Ultra-Fine Pen for Note-Taking: Pilot Razor Point II Fine Line Marker

-- Best Smooth Ink Pen for Note Taking: Scriveiner Black Lacquer Rollerball Pen
+- 7. Best Pen for Executives: Scriveiner Black Lacquer Rollerball Pen

-- Best Eco-Friendly Pen for Note Taking: Eco Pen Biodegradable Recycled Cardboard 12 Pen Set
+- 8. Most Eco-Friendly Pen Option: Eco Pen Biodegradable Recycled Cardboard 12 Pen Set

-- Editor's Pick: Best Multi-Purpose Pen for Note Taking: Pilot Markliter Black Ballpoint Pen with Fluorescent Yellow Chisel-Tip Highlighter
+- 9. Best All-in-One Pen & Marker Option: Pilot Markliter Black Ballpoint Pen with Fluorescent Yellow Chisel-Tip Highlighter

 - What to Look for in a Pen for Note Taking